eliasdebelo/DSA/README.md

 ## How to test?
 Since there is no C++ project on this repository, create your own project on any IDEs.
-Then, copy and paste one of these file conent into your main file.
+Then, copy and paste one of these file content into your main file.
 Or download and add these files into your project.